Creating A Unit Test Strategy – Part II

-This is the 2nd part of the series about analyzing what we’re coding, and therefore what to test.
-Last time, we talked about the problem we want to test and a solution design.
+This is the 2nd part of the series about analyzing what we’re coding, and therefore which unit tests and integration tests to write.
+Last time, we talked about the problem we want to test (either unit tests, integration tests or system tests) and a solution design.
 Once we have those, at least in some broad strokes, we can continue.

 Step 3: Test categorization

 At this point, after we’ve got a list of test cases and a design, we’re ready to think which cases we actually want to cover, and in what way.
 Buckets usually include manual system tests, automated system tests (from the UI), automated integration tests (from API and subsystems) and unit tests.